cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/Recommendations.md

 - **CreateCentralBucket** - a true or false value that determines whether to create the central bucket when you execute the template.
 Defaults to true.
 - **IncludeMemberAccounts** - a true or false value that specifies whether to export Compute Optimizer recommendations for all accounts in a region.
 Defaults to true.

 This template needs to be executed as an [AWS StackSet](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html) in the top level or administrator account, and will allow you to select the regions in which you want the above infrastructure to be created.
+You're welcome to modify the template to include any necessary or preferred security policies for your organization.

 #### Additional environment variables required by CCF